Relative expanders: Our relative expanders do not satisfy ``expander like" Poincar e inequalities

 \item $G_n$ satisfies the following Poincar\'e inequality: there exists $C<\infty$ such that for all $n\in \N$ and every $1$-Lipschitz map $f_n\colon G_n\to \HH$,

 \end{itemize} Then $A_n$ is bounded: there exists $R>0$ such that for all $n$, $A_n$ is contained in a ball of radius $R$ of $G_n$ with respect to $d_{S_n}$. \end{cor}

 \begin{proof}[Proof of Corollary~\ref{cor:last}] The arguments are very similar to those employed in the proof of Proposition \ref{PropIntro:exactsequence}, therefore we only sketch them.
-First assume that the cardinality of $A_n$ is bounded uniformly over $n\in \mathbb N$, then we see that $A_n$ must be bounded by applying (\ref{eq:weakPoincare}) to the $1$-Lipschitz functions on $G_n$ defined by:
+First assume that the cardinality of $A_n$ is bounded uniformly over $n\in \mathbb N$, then we see that $A_n$ must be bounded by applying (\ref{eq:weakPoincare}) to the $1$-Lipschitz function on $G_n$ defined by $g\mapsto f_{n,a}(g)=d_{S_n}(a,g)$ for some $a$ in $A_n$.
 We assume now that the cardinality of $A_n$ is unbounded.
 Pick a $1$-Lipschitz coarse embedding $\psi_n$ of $Q_n$ into $\HH$.
 Applying the Poincar\'e inequality to $\psi_n\circ \pi_n$ yields as in the proof of Proposition \ref{PropIntro:exactsequence} that there exists $c>0$ such that at least $c|A_n|$ points of $A_n$ are sent to a single point in $Q_n$.
 In other words, a positive proportion of $A_n$ belongs to a single coset of $N_n$, say $N_n$ itself.
 But then applying (\ref{eq:weakPoincare}) to the sequence $(\phi_n)_{n\in \mathbb N}$ of Proposition \ref{prop:fiberwise} yields the required contradiction. \end{proof}

 \begin{proof}[Proof of Proposition \ref{prop:fiberwise}] Since $Q$ is exact, it follows from the proof of \cite{DG}*{Theorem 4.1} that the sequence of semi-direct products $N_n\rtimes Q$ admits a coarse embedding $\psi_n\colon N_n\rtimes Q\to \HH$.
 Now since $(Q_n)_{n\in \mathbb N}$ converges to $Q$ there exists a sequence $r_n\to\infty$ as $n\to\infty$, such that balls of radius $r_n$ in $Q_n$ are isometric to the ball of radius $r_n$ of $Q$.
 It follows that the subsets $[N_n]_{r_n}:=\{x\in G_n, \;d(x,N_n)\leqslant r_n\}$ of $G_n$ are isometric to the corresponding subsets of $N_n\rtimes Q$.
 In particular, $\psi_n$ can be seen as a coarse embedding of $[N_n]_{r_n}$ into $\HH$.